asafdl/schedule-one-challenge-mode/README.md

 - [ ] Counter-offers evaluate correctly
 - [ ] UI displays affinity information
 - [ ] No console errors on game start

-## Contributors

-- **asafdl** - Initial development and project creator

-Want to be listed?
-Make a meaningful contribution and submit a PR!

-## Credits

-Created for enhanced Schedule I gameplay challenge.

-Special thanks to:
-- Schedule I developers for creating a moddable game
-- MelonLoader team for the modding framework
-- Harmony library for runtime patching capabilities

 ## License